Vlog: Health

 Researchers have investigated how vlog-style YouTube videos made by creators who suffer from chronic illnesses can raise health awareness among viewers and create social communities among those suffering.
 A 2014 study evaluated the contextual relationship between vloggers who shared that they had diabetes, cancer, or human immunodeficiency virus (HIV) and their audiences.
 Most of the creators of these vlogs chose to focus their videos on how disease diagnosis and treatment had impacted them physically and emotionally.
 Commenters on the vlogs who shared personal characteristics formed ad hoc small groups; these impromptu support groups expanded over time as more and more people discovered the health vlogs.

 Women's rights

 Vlogging is used by both feminist and anti-feminist voices to share their points of view.
 For the former, vloggers such as Hayla Ghazal who is based in Dubai, use humour to point our disparities between attitudes to genders in their country.
 The latter might involve "tradwife" content, for example.

+Cultural exchange

+The short video platforms enable private individuals to share their authentic lives.
+With the growing popularity of vlogs, more vloggers share their trips on platforms, which allow viewers to experience the local culture vicariously and enhance cross-cultural understanding.
+Travel vloggers usually share details about their trips including food, social norms, interpersonal interactions which traditional tourism media may overlook.
+Through authentic and comprehensive narratives, the vloggers play the role of reproducing the images of destinations, even changing people's travel intentions.

+Vlog narratives boost a new form of marketing planning.
+Marketing researchers have found storytelling like vlog is more effective than factual arguments and statistics in brand communication, because it facilitates memory storage by providing context and meaning to information, making it more accessible to the human brain.
+According to systematic reviews of research on travel video materials, the audience's response are mainly affected by the destination image, which refers to 'a holistic mental picture, a sum of beliefs, ideas, and impressions that a person has about a destination.